 - Don’t worry if your plans have changed.
 Just contact us by calling

 (07) 5534 0879

 Our National Trust Members are a valuable part of our Currumbin Wildlife Sanctuary community and we're very grateful for their support and very excited to welcome members back to the Sanctuary.

 A 3-month extension is being automatically applied to all memberships.
 While the short closure and the measures we have taken are necessary to continue to play our role in supporting efforts to prevent the transmission of COVID-19, we understand that there may be slight disruptions to your experience.
 We hope this additional time helps you to enjoy the full value from your membership.

 Replacement member cards will not be issued, however all revised expiry dates have been updated via our ticketing system.

 Please bring your expired card with you, as you will need to display this on arrival and throughout the Sanctuary to access in-park discounts.

 Members will need to pre-book their visits below.

 Are Holiday Education Programs Still Running?

-Education programs will be running through the June/July school holidays.
+Education programs will be running again through the January school holidays in 2021.